aws-solutions-library-samples/guidance-for-faster-amazon-ec2-autoscaling-with-target-tracking/README.md

 4. Be sure to perform this operation with an IAM User that has permissions

 ![The "Specify Stack Details" part of the Stack Deployment process on the AWS Console for CloudFormation, highlighting the Stack Name and other relevant stack parameters](./assets/faster-auto-scaling-stack-deployment.jpg)
+*Figure 2 - Guidance CloudFormation Stack input parametes*

 ## Deployment Validation
-* Open CloudFormation console and verify the status of the template with the name starting with FasterScalingDemo.
+* Open CloudFormation console and verify the status of the template with the name starting with `FasterScalingDemo`.
-* If deployment is successful, you should see an EC2 Auto Scaling Group with the name starting with FasterScalingTest-AutoScalingGroup in the EC2 console for the region.
+* If deployment is successful, you should see an EC2 Auto Scaling Group with the name starting with `FasterScalingTest-AutoScalingGroup` in the EC2 console for the region.

 ![The successful deployment of the CloudFormation Stack shown on the AWS Console for CloudFormation](./assets/faster-auto-scaling-stack-success.jpg)
-*The CloudFormation Stack Successfully Deployed*
+*Figure 3 - Guidance CloudFormation Stack Successfully Deployed*

-![The EC2 Auto Scaling Group created by the stack](./assets/auto_scaling_group_details.jpg) *The EC2 AutoScaling Group created by the stack*
+![The EC2 Auto Scaling Group created by the stack](./assets/auto_scaling_group_details.jpg) *Figure 4 - The EC2 AutoScaling Group created by the stack*

 ![A successfully launched EC2 Instance](./assets/ec2_launched_instance_OK.jpg)
-*A successfully launched EC2 Instance*
+*Figure 5 - A successfully launched by auto-scaling EC2 Instance*

 ## Next Steps
-Consider if any of the following adaptations need to be made to the template before using in your environment:
+Consider if any of the following adaptations need to be made to the Cloid Formation template before using in your environment:

 * Update the launch template for your use case/application (e.g. using your custom AMI, or adapting the UserData script to install different software).
 * Add a Load Balancer to the ASG.